See also Raising Ducks for Meat & How to Butcher a Duck

 The Pekin breed is one of the most popular for meat and I can see why.
 Our ducklings grew very fast and were ready for processing at 7-8 weeks of age.
 That is on par with the Cornish X meat chickens for speedy growth and tender flesh.
 The Cornish X might provide a bit more meat per bird, but you can’t keep them to breed a new batch of chicks each year.
 At least the results will not be the same as you get with the hybrid chicks directly from the hatchery.

-If you are interested in raising your own meat birds but you’d rather not order Cornish X chicks every year, you might want to consider raising Pekin ducks.
+If you are interested in raising your own meat birds but you’d rather not order Cornish X chicks every year, consider raising Pekin ducks.
 Be aware that they are messy, you’ll want to provide a pond or pool for them to splash in, and the ducks are not very good mothers.
-Hatching in an incubator or under a Muscovy duck (or other surrogate mother) might be a better option for raising a successful clutch.
+Hatching in an incubator or under a Muscovy duck (or another surrogate mother) might be a better option for raising a successful clutch.

-Not only will Pekin ducks provide you with a great source of meat, but they are very good layers.
+Not only will Pekin ducks provide you with a great source of meat, but they are also good layers.
 I gather an egg almost every day from my ducks.
-I have 4 ducks now (and 1 drake) and I gather 4 eggs every day, except maybe once or twice a week I gather 3.
 They are producing better than any of my chickens, the eggs are much larger and are great for baking.

 I also found it a little bit more difficult at first to kill my ducks, in comparison to chickens.
 They seem just a little bit smarter and they are pretty cute.
 So just be prepared and remind yourself that you don’t need a dozen drakes with raging hormones running the gals ragged!
 And if you need an incentive…here’s a yummy plate of duck meat prepared in a slow cooker to entice you!

-Do you raise ducks for meat?
-What is your favorite breed?
+Do you raise Pekin ducks for meat?
+Share your experience in the comments!

 As an Amazon Associate, I earn a commission from qualifying purchases.